-We are planning a new drinking water Filtration Facility and Pipelines to keep our water safe and abundant for the nearly one million people who depend on it today and for future generations.
-Bull Run Filtration is needed to comply with state and federal safe drinking water regulations and remove the disease-causing microorganism Cryptosporidium from our water supply.
+We're planning a new drinking water filtration facility and pipelines to keep our water safe and abundant for the nearly one million people who depend on it today and for future generations.
+Bull Run Filtration is needed to comply with federal and state safe drinking water regulations and remove the disease-causing microorganism Cryptosporidium from our water supply.

 Bull Run Filtration will benefit:

 - Our Health: using proven treatment methods to deliver clean, safe drinking water to customers.

 - Our Economy: creating jobs building water infrastructure vital to local businesses, industry, and residents.